lamudi-gmbh/use-case-bundle/doc/04-toolkit.md

 ```

 #### Example - error
-Given a use case that throws an exception with message "General Protection Fault" and code 500 and following configuration:
+Given a Use Case that throws an exception with message "General Protection Fault" and code 500 and following configuration:

 ```
 append_on_error: